Why humor is needed in the workplace and What to do when humor in the workplace is inappropriate.

-Sometimes work can get serious and stressful.
-There are times when you need to 'lighten up' the environment somewhat ... and some humor in the workplace is called for.
-A good dose of fun can be a just the right thing for several reasons.
+Sometimes work can be grim and stressful.
+There are times when you need to 'lighten up' the environment with some humor in the workplace.
+A good dose of fun can be just the right thing for several reasons.

-Let's say that your department has some pretty heavy deadlines looming, and as a High Performance Leader you want to keep your people engaged and inspired.
+Let's say that your department has some pretty heavy deadlines looming.
+As a high-performance leader, you want to keep your people engaged and inspired.
 So, you decide to bring in a bell with panic written on it and say something like this to your team:

-"Okay we are going to have to pull together, and really focus to meet our deadlines, but we also want to remember that part of our mantra in this team is 'to have fun as we deliver great service.
+"Okay we are going to have to pull together, and focus on meeting our deadlines.
+But we also want to remember that part of our mantra in this team is 'to have fun as we deliver exceptional service.'
 So, hit the panic button, folks, whenever you are feeling overwhelmed or need to remember to lighten up."

 Injecting some humor in the workplace is likely to keep people focused AND help them to get the job done more efficiently.

-Take a look at how Air New Zealand has managed to take, a very serious subject, and something that most people snooze through .... the pre-flight safety spiel ... and turn it into something humorous, but more importantly ... something that people watch and talk about!
-It gets the job done and it engages people.
+Take a look at how Air New Zealand has managed to take, what could be a life-and-death subject, and something that most people snooze through .... the pre-flight safety spiel ... and turn it into something humorous.
+Additionally, people watch and talk about this video - which is great for Air NZ!
+It gets the job done, and it engages people.

-That's appropriate humor, but what do you do when workplace humor is not appropriate?
-Well, let's back up for a minute.
+Both of these are examples of appropriate humor, but what do you do when workplace humor is not appropriate?

 Inappropriate workplace humor is anything that causes others to feel uncomfortable.
-Teasing someone about their performance and laughing about it amongst coworkers is inappropriate and unprofessional ... there are some people who seem to think this type of humor will get the person to 'pick up their game.'
+Teasing someone about their performance and laughing about it amongst coworkers is inappropriate and unprofessional.
+Some people seem to think this type of humor will get the person to 'pick up their game.'
 It doesn't.
-If you've ever been guilty of trying this tactic, to improve a person's performance, you need to read and practice the skills found in "Successful Feedback"
+If you've ever been guilty of trying this tactic, you need to practice the skills found in "Successful Feedback."

-It's also inappropriate workplace humor, for example, if there's any type of prejudice involved, such as racial humor, making fun of someone's disability, physical appearance, or gender biased humor.
-And, of course, any sexually based humor is completely inappropriate.
-All of these could well lead you to the lawyers office on discrimination charges.
+It's also inappropriate workplace humor, for example, if there's any prejudice involved.
+Such as racial humor, making fun of someone's disability, physical appearance, or gender biased humor.
+And, of course, any sexually based humor is entirely inappropriate.
+They are likely to steer you to the lawyer's office on discrimination charges.

-Inappropriate humor doesn't belong in the workplace ... make sure that the humor never excludes anyone and causes people to become distracted because they are feeling bad.
+Inappropriate humor doesn't belong in the workplace.
+Make sure that whatever humor activities you decide upon never excludes anyone.
+The last thing you want is for people to become distracted because they are feeling bad.

-Certainly keeping the vibe in the workplace light by using appropriate humor ... something that surprises and leaves people feeling good ... is one of the tools you want to use regularly to create a workplace that engages and energizes.
+Keep the vibe in the workplace light by using appropriate humor.
+Something that surprises and leaves people feeling good.
+When you get it right, humor in the workplace is a tool that engages and energizes your people.